ibbles/StrictAliasing/README.md

 ```

 ### Blocked reorder

 Here is a considerably more complicated example where the benefit of the strict
 aliasing rule is demonstrated.
 The goal of this code is to reorder a set of
 blocks of data, let's say that they are blocks in a sparse blocked matrix,
-according to the permutation given as a set of source-distination indices.
+according to the permutation given as a set of source-destination indices.
 Perhaps we want to optimize the storage for cache locality reasons, or perhaps
 we want to create a block-transposed version of the matrix.